-From cars to £20,000 cash, 5-star USA holidays to £10,000 Tesco gift cards, MoneySavers have won it all.
+From cars to £20,000 cash, five-star USA holidays to £10,000 Tesco gift cards or even two years' rent paid, MoneySavers have won it all.
 It's all about 'comping', a potentially profitable hobby for the lucky.

 Do some freelance work

-If you've skills in a specific area, you may be able to do a little freelance work on the side.
+If you've skills in a specific area, you may be able to do a little freelancing on the side.